New to the ASRC

-If you are a current ASRC member, eligible to access the Foodbank, you can come in and shop at the Footscray centre.
+If you are a current ASRC client, eligible to access the Foodbank, you can come in and shop at the Footscray centre.

 ASRC Foodbank at Footscray is currently open Monday, Tuesday, Thursday and Friday from 11:00am – 12:30pm and 1:15pm – 3:30pm.
 The Foodbank is closed on Wednesdays.

 If you are an existing member, you can come to the ASRC to shop Monday to Friday 11:00am – 12:30pm and 1:15pm – 3:30pm without an appointment.

 Home Delivery was offered as a response to COVID-19 and state-wide lockdowns.
 People can now come into ASRC to do their weekly or fortnightly shop at Foodbank.

 Yes, when you come to the centre to shop you can select which items you would like.